nhn/toastkit.unity/docs/LogViewer/README.en.md

 ![function](./images/function.png)

 1. Cheat Key
-    * Pass String entered with callback registered through the AddCheatKeyCallback API.
+    * Pass string entered with callback registered through the AddCheatKeyCallback API.
 2. Command
     * Call API registered by using the AddCommand API.